gabiqrm/Cobrinha/README.md

 ## 📋 Sobre:

-Desafio Digital Innovation One - Recriando o jogo da cobrinha com JavaScript (Instrutora Gabriela Pinheiro)
+Jogo da cobrinha(Snake Game) recriado com JavaScript.
+Foi construído a partir do desafio do curso de FullStack da Digital Innovation One com a instrutora Gabriela Pinheiro.

 ---
 ## ⚙️ Tecnologias: